rhiannemock/ketoboot/README.md

 All of the allergy radio buttons work as expected sending the correct data.

 EXPECTED RESULT
-The correct data is submitted for the correct selection under the allergies catagory as follows. allergies:dairy allergies:egg allergies:gluten
+The correct data is submitted for the correct selection under the allergies catagory as follows and only one radio button can be chosen, if another is clicked it will change to the other. allergies:dairy allergies:egg allergies:gluten